 Yalata Aboriginal lands

-The Yalata community has a population of about 160 Aboriginal people, many of whom speak a southern dialect of Pitjantjatjara.
-They live mainly in the Yalata township, which was set up on a pastoral property when the Ooldea Mission closed in 1952.
-The Yalata community leases the Yalata Lands, totalling 5000 square kilometres, through arrangements under the Aboriginal Lands Trust Act 1966.
-Today, Yalata is governed at the local level by the Yalata Community Council.
+The Yalata Community has a fluctuating population of between 300-500 Aboriginal people depending on the influence of cultural business, sorry business, intense weather events and season.
+Most community members speak a southern dialect of Pitjantjatjara and live mainly in the Yalata township (Community), which was set up on a pastoral property when the Ooldea Mission closed in 1952.
+Yalata Land, held in trust through arrangements under the Aboriginal Lands Trust Act 1966 is governed at the local level by the Yalata Community Council and covers an area of 456,300 hectares.

 Maralinga Tjarutja Lands